Oier Olazábal

-Oier Olazábal Paredes (born 14 September 1989), known simply as Oier, is a Spanish professional footballer who plays as a goalkeeper for Cypriot First Division club Pafos FC.
+Oier Olazábal Paredes (born 14 September 1989), known simply as Oier, is a Spanish professional footballer who plays as a goalkeeper.

 Club career

 Barcelona

 Born in Irun, Gipuzkoa, Basque Country, Oier arrived in FC Barcelona's youth academy at the age of 18, from local Real Unión.
 He spent his first years with the reserves as backup to another youth product, Rubén.

 Oier made his debut for the first team on 2 January 2008, in the 2–2 home draw against CD Alcoyano in the round of 32 of the Copa del Rey.
 More than one year after, on 17 May, he appeared for the first time in La Liga as Barça were already champions, in a 2–1 away loss to RCD Mallorca.

 For the 2009–10 campaign, after Albert Jorquera left for neighbours Girona FC, Oier was promoted to third choice.
 He still continued to appear regularly for the B's, however.